vapvarun/wbcom-essential/readme.txt

 This plugin does not require any specific plugin.
 Although this plugin supports Elementor, if active.

 == Changelog ==

+= 1.0.1 =
+* multiple header support using elementor is added.
+* multiple footer support using elementor is added.
+* multiple topbar support using elementor is added.

 = 1.0.0 =
 * first version.